szeyick/University/COS80013 - Internet Security/Exam/Netstat.md

 The state of the sockets, LISTEN (means a socket is waiting for someone to connect), ESTABLISHED (ready for communication)

-In the above, it seems that someone is connected to the mail server (SMTP), the netBIOS appears to be allowing machines to communicate with each other over a LAN.
+In the above, it seems that someone is connected to the mail server (SMTP), the netBIOS appears to be allowing machines to communicate with each other over a LAN (Windows Share).